 A few days after the quake, we were taken in by a family and given a bedroom.
 Our hosts were busy and scared, but delighted to have people staying.
 The whole experience was a reminder of how kind people are, despite what the constant barrage of negative news may have us believe.

-Simple routines are important.
-Walking to the local supermarket.
-Strolling to a port-a-loo at night and seeing the stars.
-Feeding two lambs that our hosts looked after.
-Hand-washing our clothes and hanging them on the line.
-Getting ice-cream and walking along the high street.
+Simple routines, on the other hand, did prove to be important.
+We walked to the local supermarket each day, and strolled to a port-a-loo each night.
+We fed two lambs that our hosts looked after, and washed our clothes by hand.
+We bought ice-creams and ate them on the high street.
 Activities like these helped us to relax and returned a sense of normality.
-Simple routines should not be underestimated.

-Appreciate the basics.
-Our time in Kaikoura - without clean water, proper toilets, or frequent showers - reminded us to appreciate the simple things.
+Our time in Kaikoura - without clean water, proper toilets, or frequent showers - also reminded us to appreciate basic necessities that we so often take for granted.
 One quickly adapts to new situations, especially when life returns to normal, but it was a brief lesson in gratitude for things like sanitation and security.

-Nature is powerful, we are small.
+Most importantly, we learned that nature is powerful and we are small.
 The overwhelming feeling I remember from the earthquake (and each aftershock) was a lack of control.
 The ground was sliding and shaking beneath me and there was nothing I could do.
 We are just one small part of the natural world.
 We’d do well to respect it more.